jspecify/jspecify/docs/docs/start-here.md

 It's not too late for your input to matter!
 After our 1.0.0 release, we have plans to extend our support beyond nullness.

-*   Join our new [Google Group].
+*   Join our [Google Group].
 Introduce yourself!
 Ask questions, complain, or just tell us what you're hoping to see.
 If your organization should be a member of our group, tell us about yourselves and self-nominate.